robmiller/varnisher/README.md

-# Varnish Toolkit
+# varnisher

 Administering Varnish is generally a breeze, but sometimes you want to do one of the few things that aren't painless out of the box.
 Hopefully, that's where this toolbox comes in.

-Varnish Toolkit relies on the wonderful libraries [hpricot](http://hpricot.com/), by why the lucky stiff, and [Parallel](https://github.com/grosser/parallel), by Michael Grosser.
-If you don't have them, install them with:
+Varnisher lets you do things like:

+* Purge a webpage and everything (e.g. images, JavaScript files, CSS files) referenced on that page
+* Spider an entire domain — useful for priming a cache
+* Purge an entire domain, including optionally re-spidering it afterwards to keep the cache warm

+## Installation

+Varnish requires Ruby >1.9.3 to run.
+If you've got a recent Ruby installed, then Varnisher can be installed by running:

-    $ sudo gem install hpricot parallel
+	gem install varnisher

 ## Usage

-    Usage: varnish.rb [options] action target
+    Usage: varnisher [options] action target
         -h, --help                       Display this help
         -v, --verbose                    Output more information
         -H, --hostname HOSTNAME          Hostname/IP address of your Varnish server.
 Default is localhost